Australian Journal of Chemistry

 Synthesis and characterization of Co1-xCuxFe2-xAlxO4 ferrite nano-scales as a potential candidate for high density data storage applications

-The Most Read ranking is based on the number of downloads in the last 60 days from the CSIRO PUBLISHING website.
+The Most Read ranking is based on the number of downloads in the last 60 days from papers published on the CSIRO PUBLISHING website within the last 12 months.
 Usage statistics are updated daily.